 About Us

-The Women of Colour Cycling Collective is a hub for connecting minority ethnic women and non-binary people across the UK and reduce barriers in our sport.
-Our mission is to inspire, support, empower, and motivate our members to love cycling and challenge themselves (and the status quo).
+The Women of Colour Cycling Collective is a hub for connecting minority ethnic women and non-binary people across the UK, while reducing barriers in our sport.
+Our mission is to inspire, empower, and motivate our members to love cycling and challenge themselves (as well as the status quo).

 How it started…